xaelsouth/rtl-wmbus/README.md

 rtl-wmbus is a software defined receiver for Wireless-M-Bus.
 It is written in plain C and uses RTL-SDR (https://github.com/osmocom/rtl-sdr) to interface with RTL2832-based hardware.

+It can also use LimeSDR or other SDR receiver through rx_sdr (see https://github.com/rxseger/rx_tools), which in turn is using SoapySDR to interface with underlying hardware in a vendor-neutral way.

 Wireless-M-Bus is the wireless version of M-Bus ("Meter-Bus", http://www.m-bus.com), which is an European standard for remote reading of smart meters.

 The primary purpose of rtl-wmbus is experimenting with digital signal processing and software radio. rtl-wmbus can be used on resource constrained devices such Raspberry Pi Zero or Raspberry PI B+ overclocked to 1GHz.
 Any Android based tablet will do the same too.